Apply to UNC

 - 30 credits from UNC; 20 of those taken last so they are the most recent

-In addition, students must attain and maintain a 3.0 or greater cumulative GPA, and earn grades of C or better in each individual DPD required course to graduate with the B.S.
+- In addition, you must attain and maintain a 3.0 or greater cumulative GPA, and earn grades of C or better in each individual DPD required course to graduate with the B.S.
 Dietetics degree and earn a Verification Statement of Program Completion.